 Lobelia plants usually flower from June through to October.

-2. Water the compost lightly then carefully open the sachet of seeds ready to sow.
+2. Then carefully open the sachet of seeds ready to sow.

-3. Scatter seeds thinly and evenly over the compost, you may want to only sow half the sachet of seeds, as you do not want to over crowd the container.
+3. Sow seeds thinly and evenly over the compost, you may want to only sow half the sachet of seeds, as you do not want to over crowd the container.

-4. Cover with remaining compost, gently firm down and water lightly, compost should be moist to touch but not waterlogged.
+4. Gently firm down into compost and water lightly, compost should be moist to touch but not waterlogged.